OmriKaduri/MAPF-Classification/README.md

 At the ctor we init solvers and heuristics lists. they will be used by inner functions.
 At `GenerateProblemInstance` we generate a grid by size, number of agents and number of obstacles.
 	obstacles and agent locations choosen randomly.

-## Classification - who is the best MAPF for the job? ##
-In order to find which is the best MAPF algorithm for every task, we trained an XGBoost and a VGG16-based classifiers and regressors.
-The data & notebooks for training can be found under `classification` directory.

 ### Detailed explanation of the best algorithm classification can be foune [here](https://github.com/OmriKaduri/MAPF-Classification/tree/master/classification/src) ###